aqualinkorg/aqualink-app/packages/api/README.md

 POSTGRES_DATABASE=postgres
 ```

 In production, `APP_SECRET` should be set as well.
-And the database needs to have the `postgis` extension enabled.
-To enable it, you can run the `postgis-init.sql` on your database.
-(Locally, we use a docker with `postgis` pre-installed.)
+And the database needs to have the `postgis` extension enabled. `postgis` gets installed as part of the migration.
+But you can also add it manually by running `CREATE IF NOT EXISTS EXTENSION postgis;`.

 In development, we optionally use [dotenv](https://www.npmjs.com/package/dotenv) to automatically load environment
 variables from the file `./.env` - you can create these file with the database connection options listed above.